-London Day Trip: Windsor Castle and the Changing of the Guards
+London with Kids: Windsor Castle and the Changing of the Guards

 We love exploring castles.
 So, we welcomed a visit to England’s Windsor Castle, which was just outside of London.
 This was The Queen’s official residence and the world’s largest occupied castle.
 This visit was part of our day tour with Stonehenge and the Roman Baths.
 Come along with us on our brief visit to this working royal residence.